Senate Farm Bill’s Crop Insurance, Shallow-Loss Programs Under Fire

 “It simply isn’t the case that agriculture is in dire straits.
 It isn’t the case that even one bad year for a farm would cast it into penury unless the operation is being very poorly managed in the first place.
 Most farms are exceptionally healthy right now in terms of finance.
 The average debt-to-asset ratio is less than 9 percent nationally.

 “The guys who would get the big bucks in the (current) programs, those who get 80 to 85 percent of payments, would get roughly the same amount under shallow loss.
 They have net worths in the multiple millions of dollars.
-And we’re not talking about corporate farms but about 1,200 acre corn farms in Iowa or a 5,000 acre family farm in Montana.
+And we’re not talking about corporate farms but about 1,200 acre corn farms in

 “Farmers aren’t stupid.
 They’re good business people and their financial position is actually healthier than almost any other sector in the economy right now.
 That wouldn’t change even if prices moderated substantially.”